Chia-Network/chia-dev-guides/guides/chialisp-concepts/condition-morphing.md

 You've seen how you can use inner puzzles to output conditions and append them to the output of the outer puzzle.
 However, sometimes you want to change the output of the inner puzzle to enforce certain rules.
 This is called **condition morphing**.

-An example of this is the singleton, which turns every coin its inner puzzle creates with an odd output into an inner puzzle of itself.
+An example of this is the singleton - every coin that its inner puzzle creates which has an odd output, is turned into an inner puzzle of itself.
 It changes the puzzle in the condition to the singleton with the original puzzle as its new inner puzzle.
 This can be a bit confusing to think about, but it allows for many things such as keeping track of state.

 ## Example